lauravoineag/XMLandFragmentsTerminology/README.md

 [Source 2](https://developer.android.com/codelabs/basic-android-kotlin-training-xml-layouts?hl=es-419#2)

 ## XML

 XML stands for eXtensible Markup Language, which is a way of describing data using a text-based document.
+XML is a way of organizing text, made up of tags, elements and attributes.
+Use XML to define the layout of an Android app.
 The UI of an Android app is compiled as a hierarchy containing components (widgets) and the on-screen layouts of those components.
 Keep in mind that these layouts are UI components themselves.
 <img width="640" alt="image" src="https://github.com/lauravoineag/XMLandFragmentsTerminology/assets/77536595/fbec8915-ac04-41f1-8fe2-cc220c4021c8">
 <img width="814" alt="image" src="https://github.com/lauravoineag/XMLandFragmentsTerminology/assets/77536595/c90a83bb-af75-4417-9d75-775ec7cba1d9">

+## Edit text
+EditText to allow the user to enter or edit text.
+You EditText can have a hint that tells the user what to expect to enter in that field.
+Specifies the attribute android:inputTypeto limit the type of text that the user can enter in a field EditText.

+## RadioGroup
+Make a list of unique options with RadioButtons, grouped with a RadioGroup.
+A RadioGroup can be vertical or horizontal, and you can specify which RadioButtonshould appear selected initially.

+## Switch
+Use a Switch to allow the user to enable or disable two options.
+You can add a tag to a tag Switchwithout using a TextViewstandalone tag.
+Each child element of a ConstraintLayoutmust have vertical and horizontal constraints.
+Use the "start" and "end" constraints to control which languages ​​read left-to-right (LTR) and right-to-left (RTL).

+## Constraint attribute
+Constraint attribute names follow the format layout_constraint<Source>_to<Target>Of.
+To make one Viewas wide as the one ConstraintLayoutit is on, constrain the start and end to those of the top element and set the width to 0 dp.

 ## Naming constraints
 <img width="677" alt="image" src="https://github.com/lauravoineag/XMLandFragmentsTerminology/assets/77536595/3f26df55-eb26-43b2-a562-14654e921be2">